ns1/ns1-privatedns/utils/backups/README.md

 ## Summary

-Performing frequent backups is an essential part of succesful business continuity.
-The data_backup.sh script provided in this folder will make it simple to schedule, perform and transfer postgress database backups from an NS1 data container to a designated local/remote respository.
+Performing frequent backups is an essential part of successful business continuity.
+The data_backup.sh script provided in this folder will make it simple to schedule, perform and transfer postgres database backups from an NS1 data container to a designated local/remote repository.